Climate Action Tax Credit

-You or your spouse or common-law partner can apply for the low income climate action tax credit when you file your T1 Income Tax Return with the CRA.
+For the 2008 to 2013 tax years, you or your spouse or common-law partner can apply for the climate action tax credit when you file your T1 Income Tax Return with the CRA.
 On page 1 of your return, check the "Yes" box in the GST/HST credit application area.

 If you have a spouse or common-law partner, be sure to complete the information concerning your spouse or common-law partner in the Identification area on page 1.
 Include his or her net income, even if it is zero and enter his or her social insurance number.

-To receive the credit for your children under the age of 18, they must be registered for the Canada Child Tax Benefit (CCTB).
-If your children are not registered for the CCTB, complete the Canada Child Benefits Application form (RC66).
-You can also request the CCTB form by calling the CRA at 1-800-959-8281 or ordering the form online using the CRA online order form.
+To receive the credit for your children under the age of 18, they must be registered for the Canada Child Benefit (CCB).
+If your children are not registered for the CCB, complete the Canada Child Benefits Application form (RC66) or use the Apply for child benefits online service on the CRA's My Account.

-The following legislation applies to the low income climate action tax credit.
+The following legislation applies to the climate action tax credit.